rvirding/luerl/README.md

 **The migration from Lua 5.2 to 5.3 is very much Work-In-Progress.
 Please test it but there are as yet no guratantees.**

-Lua is a powerful, lightweight, multi-paradigm, scripting programming language, intended to be a extension designed primarily for embedded use in applications.
+Lua is a powerful, lightweight, multi-paradigm, embeddable scripting programming language, intended to be a extension designed primarily for embedded use in applications.

 It supports procedural, object-oriented, functional, data-driven, reactive, organizational programming, data description and more.